NicoleHinojosa/Assesssment-4/README.md

 mean_growth: A data frame summarizing the mean growth for each site.

-Console Output: A printed statement showing the mean growth for each site, formatted as a table.
+Formatted Table: The mean growth data is displayed in a table format using kable(), providing a clear and organized view of the results.

 ### T-Test for Growth Difference